Dvi23/M365_-wiki/Microsoft-Defender-for-Endpoint-Deployment-rings.md

 ## Linux Deployment

 This one is probably the easiest.
 Microsoft has a [Repository](https://packages.microsoft.com/) for all its updates and versions of Linux we support.
 When you point to the repository, you can select the folder you want to download and configure per Linux Device.
+You can configure cron jobs and set timers accordingly per linux device.
+For information on setting up the cron jobs please see - [Schedule an update of the Microsoft Defender for Endpoint (Linux)](https://learn.microsoft.com/en-us/defender-endpoint/linux-update-mde-linux#for-those-who-use-ansible-chef-or-puppet)

 ![image](https://github.com/user-attachments/assets/825ace94-3ed6-4dc8-940d-3afe3b4c50f2)